Cooking with Stephen Lee, Masterchef 6 US edition: Tuiles, Berries and Mascarpone - How to make a michelin-star-worthy dessert in less 30 minutes.

 - In a mixer with whip or scraper attachment add softened butter and fine sugar.

-- Mix butter and sugar together until pale yellow and forming ribbons by creaming on medium speed for approximately 3 minutes.
+- Mix butter and sugar together until pale yellow and forms ribbons by creaming on medium speed for approximately 3 minutes.

 - Add the whole eggs, one at a time to loosen mixture.
 Add flour, pinch of salt & fresh cracked grains of paradise and vanilla extract.